markusmuilu/nba-dashboard/README.md

 team stats, upset patterns, and betting simulation — backed by data stored in Cloudflare R2.

+## Project Evolution

+This dashboard is the **V2 analytics layer** for the NBA prediction project.

+### V1 — Power BI (Nov 2025 – Apr 2026)
+The original analytics layer was a Power BI dashboard embedded directly in the portfolio website.
+It visualised the same prediction data but required a Power BI Pro licence.

+### V2 — Streamlit (Apr 2026–present)
+When the Power BI free trial ended, the dashboard was rebuilt from scratch in Streamlit.
+Benefits:
+- Permanently free on Streamlit Community Cloud
+- Full code ownership and version control
+- Tighter integration with the Cloudflare R2 data schema
+- Custom visualisations using Plotly (calibration charts, drawdown curves, upset scatter)

+The Streamlit dashboard is embedded via iframe in the portfolio at [markusmuilu.page](https://markusmuilu.page).

+---

 ## Tabs

 | # | Tab | What it shows |